ark-lang/ark/README.md

 [Mailing List](https://groups.google.com/forum/#!forum/alloy-lang)

 ### IRC
-We have an IRC where we discuss Alloy, and other stuff too.
+We have an IRC where we discuss Alloy features, problems, and other stuff too.
 Come join!
-If you want to help contribute, we highly suggest you join the IRC (although we might not always be available due to time zone differences) :)
+If you want to help contribute, we highly suggest you join the IRC, the majority of the core developers will be active here, although we might not always be available due to time zone differences.

 * server: irc.freenode.net
 * channel: #alloy-lang